 A Brief Look at the Federal Medicare Program

 Today, however, you can opt into prescription drug coverage via the Medicare program under certain circumstances.
-You can also qualify for Medicare even before the age of 65 if you meet certain requirements.
+You can qualify for Medicare even before age 65 if you meet certain requirements.

-- If you have an ESRD diagnosis.
-Once you have been diagnosed and start receiving regular dialysis, or if you are diagnosed and you have received a kidney transplant, your Medicare benefits will usually start three months thereafter
+- Those with an ESRD diagnosis.
+Once you have been diagnosed and start receiving regular dialysis, or if you’re diagnosed and have received a kidney transplant, your Medicare benefits will usually start three months after that.

-- If you have an ALS diagnosis.
+- Those with an ALS diagnosis.
 ALS is short for amyotrophic lateral sclerosis, also known as Lou Gehrig’s Disease.
 Your Medicare benefits will start immediately once you start receiving Social Security benefits.

-- If you’re already collecting Social Security Disability Benefits.
+- If you’re already collecting Social Security Disability benefits.
 However, unlike with ESRD or ALS, you won’t be eligible to enroll in Medicare as quickly.
 You will have to collect benefits for 24 months before you can enroll.
-Conversely, if you opted not to collect Social Security Disability benefits, you can enroll and pay for your Medicare Part A and Medicare Part B premiums in order to purchase Medicare 24 months after qualifying for disability.
+Conversely, suppose you opted not to collect Social Security Disability benefits.
+In that case, you can enroll and pay for your Medicare Part A and Medicare Part B premiums to purchase Medicare 24 months after qualifying for disability.

 The Different Parts of Medicare